astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 ### Using Imaginary Numbers

-The simpler way is to introduce complex numbers as a bookkeeping trick.
-If $i^2 = -1$, then we can write the time component of the vector as $icdt$, and its square will be $-c^2dt^2$.
+The method that beginners usually find simpler is to introduce complex numbers as a bookkeeping trick.
+If $i^2 = -1$, then we can write the time component of the vector as $icdt$, and its square will be
+$-c^2dt^2$.
 This method ensures that the minus sign always goes in the right place.
-There is nothing physical or mysterious about the $i$; it is no more and no less than a handy way to keep track of where to put the minus sign.
+There is nothing physical or mysterious about the
+$i$; it is no more and no less than a handy way to keep track of where to put the minus sign.
 It always shows up in the time component of the four-vector, and it never shows up in the space components.

 ```{warning}
 If you ever see a time component without an $i$, or find an $i$ in
 a space component, then you have made a mistake in your math somewhere.
 ```

 With this tool, we can define a displacement four-vector as
 ```{math}